sjbylo/aba/README.md

 cd aba
 ```

-For such cases where it is not possible to use a portable storage device, e.g. due to restrictions, an alternative command can be used.
+For such cases where it is not possible to write directly to a portable storage device, e.g. due to restrictions, an alternative command can be used.

 Example:

 ```
 make tarrepo out=/dev/path/to/drive/aba.tgz       # Write archive 'aba.tgz' to the device mounted at /dev/path/to/drive, EXCEPT for the 'seq#' tar files under save/
 ```
-- The 'seq#' tar files under the save directory and the repo tarball 'aba.tgz' can be copied seperatly to a non-portable storage device, e.g. S3.
+- The 'seq#' tar files in the save/ directory and the repo tarball 'aba.tgz' can be copied separately to a non-portable storage device, e.g. S3 or other.

 Load or download the tar files from storage to the internal mirror registry.